dylanized/wp-lipsum/readme.txt

 3. The "blog" template

 == Changelog ==

+= 1.4 =
+* Added image dimensions and alignment parameters, and the img template

 = 1.3 =
 * Added "t" and "r" shortcuts, subitted to WP Directory